-Today I would address the issue of liability as it concerns our childcare businesses.
+Today I will address the issue of liability as it concerns our childcare businesses.
 I’m also sharing with you some of the practices and procedures that I have recently adopted in my own child care business.
 Here is how to protect your childcare business.

 Some time ago there was a show on called the “L” Word.
 Actually, I never watched the show.